Copied

 Beyond the standard exemptions, New Hampshire also provides sales tax relief on these categories:

 Exemptions may have conditions.
-Always verify with the New Hampshire Department of Revenue for complete rules.
+Always verify with the New Hampshire state tax authority for complete rules.

 New Hampshire sales tax in context: rates, history, and neighbors